Gujarat State Petroleum Corporation: Power generation

 Gujarat State Energy Generation (GSEG) is a company for power generation in Gujarat which operate Haziara Gas Powerplant commissioned in 2002.
 GSPC Pipavav Power Company is a company for implementation of a power project at Pipavav in Saurashtra region of Gujarat.
 It is jointly held by Gujarat Power Corporation Ltd. (GPCL) of Gujarat Government.

 IT

 Guj Info Petro Ltd. (GIPL) provides IT and telecommunication services.

 Education

-The Gujarat Energy Research and Management Institute (GERMI) is an institution for energy education, training and research.
+The Gujarat Energy Research and Management Institute (GERMI) is an institution for energy education (through PDEU), training, and research.